DualHorizon/malbox/README.md

 ---

+> [!IMPORTANT]
+> Malbox is still in a very early stage of development, currently, the platform as is isn't ready to be utilizied.
+> The estimated release version to achieve something functional and stable is `v0.4.0`.

 ## Overview

 Malbox is an enterprise-grade malware analysis platform built in Rust.
 Its plugin-driven architecture enables security teams and malware analysis enthousiasts to extend and customize analysis capabilities while maintaining high performance and stability.